ta3ag/lbd/docs/BackendTutorial/source/lld.rst

 program.
 But it's quite complex in system program which based on llvm.
 We spent 500 pages of pdf to explain these code.
 Open source code give programmers best opportunity to understand the code and enhance/extend the code function.
-But not enough, we believe the documentation is the next most important thing to improve the open source code development.
+But it can be better, we believe the documentation is the next most important thing to improve the open source code development.
 The Open Source Organization recognized this point before us and set Open Source Document Project years ago [#]_ [#]_ [#]_ [#]_ [#]_.
 Open Source grows up and becomes a giant software infrastructure with the forces